GadgetAngel/Voron2.4_My_Build_Log/QUEEN_Sourcing_BOM/README.md

 The QUEEN Sourcing Guide is contained in a file called "QUEEN_Sourcing_BOM.xlsx" which is inside a .zip file called "QUEEN_Sourcing_BOM.xlsx.zip".
 This makes it easier to download the Excel spreadsheet from GitHub since it is contained within a .zip file.

-If I find anything missing after I publish this QUEEN Sourcing Guide, I will update it.
+If I find anything missing after I publish this "QUEEN Sourcing Guide", I will update it and repost it here.

-I hope this helps others who are in the middle of sourcing their Voron 2.4.
+I hope this helps others who are in the middle of sourcing their Voron 2.4 DIY 3D printer.